 “Next year, Carolina will go back to being more up tempo, it will have shooting options and several good guards.”

-Jacobs is talking about the 6-foot-1 Nate Britt.
+Jacobs was talking about the 6-foot-1 Nate Britt.
 He’s a part of a three-person class for Coach Roy Williams next season, along with center Kennedy Meeks and power forward Isaiah Hicks.

 Hicks had a monster performance with 34 points, 30 rebounds and seven blocks in Oxford Webb’s winning 3A basketball title game earlier this month.

-Jacobs says he thinks these recruits could help to fill in the gaps on UNC’s roster, especially if sophomores James Michael McAdoo and P.J.
+Jacobs said he thinks these recruits could help to fill in the gaps on UNC’s roster, especially if sophomores James Michael McAdoo and P.J.
 Hairston declare for the NBA Draft.

 “Whether or not this will be a Carolina team that can compete for a national championship, we know that it’ll come a heck of a lot closer than this year’s team.”